Wednesday, August 7, 2019

 Then we took a jaunt down Trail 13 a purple trail that runs parallel to Rock Creek.
 I did a little damage to my Jeep.
 I bent the oil/ transmission skid plate into my exhaust and lost my Vikings tailgate hitch to the rock.

-Trail 13A at Rausch Creek Off-Road Park 👉 Watch Here
+Rausch Creek Off-Road Park 👉 Trail 13A

 What a great weekend on the trails wheeling with great friends I have meet through off roading.
 Our paths would have never passed if I hadn't bought my Jeep that fateful Memorial Day in 2013.